 Once ACMs have been removed an analyst will be required to verify that a work area has been thoroughly cleaned prior to handover for re-occupation or demolition work.

-To help ARCA has published a leaflet which is available to download here.
+Do you understand your duties on locating, managing, removing and re-occupation?
+To help ARCA has published a leaflet which is available to download on this page.

 What does this mean when appointing an asbestos removal contractor?